leobooth/WinAppDriver-Appium-CalculatorTest/README.md

 # WinAppDriver-Appium-CalculatorTest

-This test demonstrates how to automate a Windows desktop application using WinAppDriver locators and Appium image locators (findElementByImage).
+This test demonstrates how to automate a Windows desktop application.

+Examples show:
+* how to use WinAppDriver locators
+* how to use Appium image locators (findElementByImage).

 **Setup:**
 1. install node.js & npm